Sensors — Flow

-Flow Measurement Starts with Choosing the Right Sensor
+Flow Measurement Starts with Choosing the Right Sensor.

 Not all flow sensors are created equal — and the wrong choice can mean inaccurate data, missed leaks, or unnecessary installation costs.
-BluSENSE supports multiple flow measurement technologies, each with distinct advantages depending on your application, budget, installation constraints, and the range of flow you need to capture.
-Here's what you need to know before you buy.
+BluSENSE supports multiple flow measurement technologies, each suited to different applications, budgets, and installation constraints.

 Ultrasonic Flow Meters

 The biggest advantage of ultrasonic flow meters is that they clamp directly onto the outside of the pipe — no cutting, no shutdowns, no disruption to the plumbing system.
 That makes them an attractive choice when opening up the plumbing is either impractical or undesirable.
+The trade-off is cost — ultrasonic sensors are among the more expensive flow measurement options.
+They also have a low-flow limitation: most cannot reliably detect flow below 0.05 gallons per minute, making them a poor fit for leak detection.
+Output is typically 4-20mA, voltage signal, Modbus, or serial — all compatible with BluNODE CL and BluCORE.

 Pulse Flow Meters